 We will market your property by:

-•publishing your listing on the Share to Buy website (a website dedicated to Shared Ownership in the UK)
+• Publishing your listing on the Home for Londoners and Share to Buy website (websites dedicated to Shared Ownership in the UK)

 Leasehold Information Pack

 The Leasehold Information Pack is a collection of documents you will need to purchase to pass onto the buyer.
 The Pack contains important information about your property such as ground rent, service charges, information about the freehold manager and the like.
 The Leasehold Information Pack costs £210.

 Energy Performance Certificate is a document containing information about a property's energy usage and typical energy costs as well as recommendations about how to reduce energy use and save money.
 An EPC gives a property an energy efficiency rating from A (most efficient) to G (least efficient) and is valid for ten years.

 If your property is under ten years old, EPC can usually be retrieved online.
 For older properties, you will need to have somebody come and look at your property.